-The first female secretary of state Madeleine Albright recently released a book with the alarming title: Fascism: A Warning (2018; HarperCollins).
+The first woman U.S. Secretary of State Madeleine Albright recently released a book with the alarming title: Fascism: A Warning (2018; HarperCollins).
 Though President Donald Trump is a looming specter throughout the book, the former secretary claims that she was already writing this book, and would have published it even if Hillary Clinton would have won the U.S. presidency in 2016.
 She does, however, declare in the first chapter that one reason that Americans are asking themselves existential questions such as “Why have such dangerous splits been allowed to develop between rich and poor, urban and rural, those with a higher education and those without?,” and “why, this far into the twenty-first century, are we once again talking about Fascism?” is Donald Trump.
-Further, she adds, that “we have not had a chief executive in the modern era whose statements and actions are so at odds with democratic ideals.”
+Further, she adds, “we have not had a chief executive in the modern era whose statements and actions are so at odds with democratic ideals.”

-The opening chapter also attempts at defining fascism but does not do so in an very specific way.
+The opening chapter also attempts at defining fascism but does not do so in a very specific way.
 She sets the scene by relaying to the reader a discussion session that she and her Georgetown graduate students had attempting to answer the question(s) what is fascism? or what makes a fascist…well…a fascist?
 Albright ends up describing the characteristics of a fascist as “someone who claims to speak for a whole nation or group, is utterly unconcerned with the rights of others, and is willing to use violence to achieve the goals he or she has.”
 I like the historian Robert O. Paxton’s description of fascism better.
 He writes that fascism is “a compound, a powerful amalgam of different but marriageable conservative, national-socialist and radical Right ingredients, bonded together by common enemies and common passions for a regenerated, energized, and puriﬁed nation at whatever cost to free institutions and the rule of law” (2004, 207) However you define it, the important part of getting a reader to really understand something is to give them concrete examples of a phenomenon.

 Albright spends a good third of the book giving a sort of biography and history of the birth of twentieth-century fascism, and various pivotal characters and events leading up to, and during, World War II (WWII).
 She does this first in a chapter on Benito Mussolini.
 Mussolini rose to power in a post-World War I (WWI) Italy, a country that was part of the winning coalition yet one that felt cheated out of unheeded promises given to them by Britain and France.
 Socialists had power in the parliament, and Mussolini tapped into discontent and the urge, desire, and belief that Italy needed to become powerful.
 As Albright puts it, Mussolini “promised all things,” in a time of desperation, depression, and in the very alive memory of the last great calamity, WWI, which claimed 1.2 million Italian deaths.
 Next, she profiles Adolf Hitler.
-After being appointed chancellor Hitler convinced the parliament to pass the Enabling Law, which began the Third Reich, and, as they say, the rest is some of the darkest history in the modern era.
+After being appointed chancellor Hitler convinced the parliament to pass the Enabling Law, which began the Third Reich, and, as they say, the rest is some of the darkest history of the modern era.
 Most of the details she offers regarding fascist Italy and Germany are common knowledge, at least for people most likely to read her book.
 I do love it when I come across quotes that are chilling.
 For Mussolini: “It is better to break the bones of the democrats…and the sooner the better;” “Often, I would like to be wrong, but so far it has never happened.”
 For Hitler: ” “There are . . .only two possibilities: either the victory of the Aryan side or its annihilation and the victory of the Jews.”
-Such narcissism and binary, black and white thinking is a devastating combination.
+Such blinkered narcissism and binary, black and white thinking is a devastating combination.
 And, to this day, we keep electing such leaders because of their charisma, and unconcern in over-promising.